ClassOutside/Blender_To_ThreeJS/README.md

 # Blender_To_ThreeJS

-A Starter Project useful for
+A Starter Project built to demonstrate loading a ThreeJS scene retrieved from ThreeJS.org/editor.